pingcap/docs-cn/tools/lightning/deployment.md

     - 32+ logical cores CPU
     - 32 GB+ memory
-    - 1 TB+ SSD, preferring higher IOPS
+    - 1 TB+ SSD, preferring higher IOPS (≥ 8000 is recommended)
-    - 10 Gigabit network card
+    - 10 Gigabit network card (capable of transferring at ≥300 MB/s)
     - `tikv-importer` fully consumes all CPU, disk I/O and network bandwidth when running, and deploying on a dedicated machine is strongly recommended.
-        If not possible, `tikv-importer` could be deployed together with other components like `tikv-server`, but the import speed might be affected.

 If you have sufficient machines, you can deploy multiple Lightning/Importer servers, with each working on a distinct set of tables, to import the data in parallel.

-### Hardware requirements of mixed deployment

-If your hardware resources are severely under constraint, it is possible to deploy `tidb-lightning` and `tikv-importer` and other components on the same machine, but the import performance is affected.

-It is recommended to use the following configuration of the single machine:

-- 32+ logical cores CPU
-- 32 GB+ memory
-- 1 TB+ SSD, preferring higher IOPS
-- 10 Gigabit network card

 > **Notes:** `tidb-lightning` is a CPU intensive program.
 In an environment with mixed components, the resources allocated to `tidb-lightning` must be limited.
 Otherwise, other components might not be able to run.
 It is recommended to set the `region-concurrency` to 75% of CPU logical cores.
 For instance, if the CPU has 32 logical cores, you can set the `region-concurrency` to 24.

+Additionally, the target TiKV cluster should have enough space to absorb the new data.
+Besides [the standard requirements](../../op-guide/recommendation.md), the total free space of the target TiKV cluster should be larger than **Size of SQL dump × [Number of replicas](../../FAQ.md#is-the-number-of-replicas-in-each-region-configurable-if-yes-how-to-configure-it) × 2**.
+With the default replica count of 3, this means the total free space should be at least 6 times the size of SQL dump.

 ## Export data